-Policy Direction 9: Extractive industries are protected and landuse conflict minimised No. Theme Action Implementation outcome Delivery partners and key responsibility 137 Mineral resources The Mineral Resource Audit (non- energy) Map 2014 be included into Council's GIS, and assessment criteria for development applications on land within transition areas surrounding identified resource areas consider the requirements for prevention of conflict and protection of extractive resources.
+No. Theme Action Implementation outcome Delivery partners and key responsibility e C fu v id r The Mineral Resource Audit (non- energy) Map 2014 be included into Council's GIS, and assessment criteria for development applications on land within transition areas surrounding identified resource areas consider the requirements for prevention of conflict and protection of extractive resources.
 Identified resource areas are known and protected from the risk of conflict with adjoining landuses where possible.
 Appropriate development assessment criteria and conditions of consent apply to transition areas surrounding identified resource areas.
-Council Department of Industry (Resources and Energy) Proponents for development on land adjoining or in close proximity to extractive sites 138 Mineral Resources Audit - Update A review of Council's operational and proposed or potential resource sites be undertaken.
+Council Department of Industry (Resources and Energy) Proponents for development on land adjoining or in close proximity to extractive sites 136 Mineral Resources Audit - Update A review of Council's operational and proposed or potential resource sites be undertaken.
 Any changes to the current Mineral Resource Audit 2014 are provided to the Department of Industry for update.
 The Mineral Resource Audit 2014 is updated if necessary.
-Council Department of Industry
+Council Department of Industry 137 Zoning adjoining resource sites Tweed LEP 2014 is amended to ensure that existing quarries and known extractive resource sites (sand, hard rock, road base, etc.) whether currently operational or potential, and surrounding buffers are zoned appropriately to minimise potential for landuse conflict and the resource is protected for ongoing use where necessary to service local resource needs, and protect the cultural heritage, scenic, environmental and amenity values of the Shire.
+Existing quarries and known extractive resource sites and any buffers are protected through appropriate zoning or planning provisions under Tweed LEP 2014. • Council 138 Buffers Review buffer requirements from existing and proposed extractive industry sites and include in the proposed new buffer section in Tweed DCP 2008.
+Transition areas and buffers surrounding all sites where resource extraction is occurring, or may be possible, are protected by the establishment of appropriate buffers and development controls for landuse proposals within these areas.
+Council Department of Industry (Resources and Energy) Operators of local quarries and other extractive resource sites 139 Leading world-best practice Collaborate with relevant Government agencies and industry representative organisations to ensure that leading world-best practice site management is applied to all extractive industry operations.
+All resource extraction sites are operated utilising best practice methodology and procedures.
+Department of Industry (Resources and Energy) Industry representative organisations Council

-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Medium term Ongoing Low to medium Government agency programs Rural Tweed Medium term Low Development assessment guidelines NSW Climate Change Policy Framework NSW Renewable Energy Action Plan.
-BASIX and the National Construction Code Commercial forestry areas both State-owned and private Long term Low Within the budget of appropriate government agencies Implementation strategies of government agencies Private forestry management plans Rural Tweed Long term Low Within the budget of government agencies and funding opportunities.
+Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Long term Low Within the budget of government agencies and funding opportunities.
 Guidelines andDevelopment assessment criteria Could apply to all development types

-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Extractive and potential extractive resource sites and buffers established around them as defined in the Mineral Resource Audit Map Long term Low Council's GIS system Development Assessment criteria Mineral Resource Audit 2014 Section 117 Ministerial Direction 1.3 Mining, Petroleum Production and Extractive Industries Extractive and potential extractive resource sites and buffers not identified on the Mineral Resource Audit map Short term Low Mineral Resource Audit 2014
+Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Extractive and potential extractive resource sites and buffers established around them as defined in the Mineral Resource Audit Map Long term Low Council's GIS system Development Assessment criteria Mineral Resource Audit 2014 Section 117 Ministerial Direction 1.
+Mining, Petroleum Production and Extractive Industries Extractive and potential extractive resource sites and buffers not identified on the Mineral Resource Audit map Short term Low Mineral Resource Audit 2014 Existing quarries and known extractive resource sites Long term Subject to budget allocation • Tweed LEP 2014 Could be linked to potential use of buffers and the RU6 Transition zone All current and potential resource extraction sites Long term Subject to budget allocation Tweed DCP 2008 Living and working in rural areas 2007 All current and potential resource extraction sites Long term Subject to budget allocation Industry specific best practice guidelines